 It seems counterintuitive that “data” is at the heart of improving the human, “patient” experience.
 And yet, that is precisely the theme that has ramped up among health care thought leaders, across the continuum of care — including, this was the main variation on last year’s theme at HIMSS again this year.

-Pinning any sort of solutions around data poses a real problem when we look at how to improve the patient journey in behavioral health, however.
-Here are just some of the challenges explaining why, along with some of the most recently discussed opportunities.
+Pinning any sort of solutions around data poses a real problem when we look at how to improve patient care and the overall patient journey in behavioral health, however.
+Here are just some of the challenges to explain why, along with some of the most recently discussed opportunities.
 We hope this sheds light on how to improve patient care at your healthcare organization.

 As more population health management (PHM) efforts are being made, to treat not just an illness, but the entire patient, we now know that mental health has a strong correlation with physical health.
 For example, people who suffer from depression are at increased risk for cardiovascular disease, diabetes, stroke, Alzheimer’s disease, and even osteoporosis.
 And those diet pill commercials are medically “correct” when they talk about depression or stress causing increased levels of cortisol, increased inflammation, and related heart rate and blood pressure fluctuations.